Hitsupod/Hitsupod/README.md

 # Hello there 👨🏿‍💻

-I am a Business Administration graduate of The University of Texas at San Antonio as well as certified full stack developer.
-I am looking to help companies build responsive full scale websites while optimizing user-focused for customers with various business needs.
+I graduated with a Business Administration degree from The University of Texas at San Antonio, and I'm also a certified full-stack developer.
+I'm eager to assist companies in creating user-friendly, responsive websites that cater to a range of business requirements.